mdh-planner/ECTSP/README.md

  6. A source depot from which a salesperson starts**

-*(Note in these benchmarks, each salesperson has the same velocity).
+*(Note that in these benchmarks, each salesperson has the same velocity).

-**(Note in these benchmarks, each salesperson starts from a different depot).
+**(Note that in these benchmarks, each salesperson starts from a different depot).

 ### Best known solutions
 |Instance| Cost  |